cfengine/documentation/reference/functions.markdown

     }
 ```

-There are a large number of functions built into CFEngine, and finding
-the right one to use can be a daunting task.
-The following tables are
-might make it easier for you to find the function you need.
+**TODO:** document that the return value of functions that return true/false can be passed into class expressions (clists) or function parameters that expect a string.

 ## List of all functions

+There are a large number of functions built into CFEngine.
+The following
+tables might make it easier for you to find the function you need.

 [%CFEngine_function_table()%]